 First, we came to an electric gate.
 The man flashed a card and the security guard motioned us through.
 We continued down the bumpy gravel road and pulled into a parking lot.
 We were sitting in front of a run down looking warehouse.

-Behind the door lied the most average looking office imaginable.
+Behind the door lay the most average-looking office imaginable.
 There were probably about 50 cubicles with computers and office chairs.
 Everything was beige or grey.
 The man offered me a seat at one of the cubicles while he did what he needed to do.
 His secretary, a beautiful, young woman named Olga, brought me a cup of coffee.

 This is a great little weekend trip to make.
 Particularly if you are already visiting Helsinki, Stockholm, or Tallinn.
-For about 250 euro, you can visit what many consider to be Russia’s most beautiful city.
+For about 250 euros, you can visit what many consider to be Russia’s most beautiful city.
 That is just slightly more than the visa alone would cost.
-72 hours gives you plenty of time to get a good taste of the city and see the top sites including the world famous Hermitage museum.
+72 hours gives you plenty of time to get a good taste of the city and see the top sites including the world-famous Hermitage Museum.

 I really fell in love with Russia during this trip.
 In the near future, I hope to return to visit Moscow and make the Trans Siberian train journey across the country to Vladivostok.

-Have you visited Russia recently?
+Have you visited St. Petersburg recently?
 Share your experience in the comments.

 More from Where The Road Forks